 When you’re shopping for a high-performance blender, you’ll likely find yourself comparing two well-known brands, Vitamix vs Blendtec.
 These are the top 2 brands in America and both have a long history of having the highest quality, best customer service, and most powerful blenders.
 This is a comparison that many others have had to make before purchasing their new blender, and it can be a little confusing.

-Both Vitamix and Blendtec offer some of the world’s top performers, and they are all moderately expensive.
+Both manufacturer’s offer the best blender money can buy, and they are all priced moderate to very expensive.
 This article will highlight the differences between each company and help you decide which is the best fit for your needs.

 The winner for the Best Blender On A Budget is a tough one as they’re both excellent blenders that will blend any ingredient thrown in them.
 If price is the #1 deciding factor, the Blendtec Reconditioned Total Blender at $279.95 is an excellent price for a blender this powerful with alot of features.
 If you plan to blend thick ingredients most of the time, the patented Vitamix tamper will be a huge timesaver and probably the best reason to spend more and buy the Vitamix Reconditioned Standard blender.

 Best Blender – I Don’t Care About Budget!

 When your blender is capable of blending an iPhone, you know you’ve got plenty of horsepower.